MohtashimUsmani/IBM-Data-Science-Professional-Certificate/README.md

     └── images/         → shared README graphics
 ```

-Every course folder follows the same pattern: a `README.md` explaining what the course covered and what was built, plus the relevant `notebooks/`, `data/`, `sql/`, or `images/` subfolders.
+Every course folder follows the same pattern: a `README.md` explaining what the course covered and what was built.

 ---